Wi-Fi and Bluetooth Contact Tracing Without User Intervention: Conclusion

 \section{Conclusion}

-We have created a custom, privacy preserving Wi-Fi and BLE contact tracing system for finding the detailed paths of the infected individuals without any user intervention.
+We have created a novel, privacy preserving Wi-Fi and BLE contact tracing system for finding the detailed paths of the infected individuals without any user intervention.
 The system tracks smartphones, but it does not require smartphone applications, connecting to the routers, or any other extraneous devices on the users.
-A custom Turtlebot3 is used for simulating user movement and smartphone transmission as described in Section \ref{proposed}.
-The smartphones' received power, transmit power, and round trip time are collected by a custom ESP32C3 router.
-Even though MAC randomization is designed to prevent user tracking, we defeated it to track many smartphones, such as the ones listed in Table \ref{tab:wifimacluster}.
-Afterwards, the wireless parameters above are converted to signal path loss and ToF, of which the BiLSTM takes and predicts the absolute paths of the users.
-Table~\ref{tab:BiLSTMperformance2} shows the localization performance and the RMSE is always below 0.9 m for Wi-Fi RSSI + Wi-Fi FTM.
-Public health authorities can use our website in Fig.~\ref{fig:search} to find the paths of the confirmed cases and suspected cases, together with their MAC addresses/smartphone model specific information.
+A custom built autonomous Turtlebot3 is used for site survey simulating user movement and smartphone transmission.
+The smartphones' received power, transmit power, and round trip time are collected by custom ESP32C3 routers.
+Even though MAC randomization is employed in modern smartphones, we have defeated it to track many devices.
+Afterwards, the wireless parameters collected are converted to signal path loss and ToF, of which the BiLSTM takes and predicts the absolute paths of the users.
+The localization performance and the RMSE is always below 0.9 m for Wi-Fi RSSI + Wi-Fi FTM.
+Public health authorities can use the designed website to find the paths of the confirmed cases and suspected cases, together with their MAC addresses/smartphone model specific information.
 They can also track indirect contact transmissions originating from surfaces and droplets.